 Is "influencer marketing" new?
 Do influencers make traditional public relations and marketing communications obsolete?
-These are questions Abbie Fink and Adrian McIntyre discuss in today's episode.
+These are questions Abbie Fink and Dr. Adrian McIntyre discuss in today's episode.

 Merriam-Webster defines influence as "the power or capacity of causing an effect in indirect or intangible ways."
 In marketing, the use of "influencers" existed long before the digital era.
 Any celebrity, athlete, public figure, or scientific expert who could influence a buyer's decision was (and is) considered an influencer.

 But the rise of social media influencers with their own audience or following -- usually on platforms such as Instagram, YouTube, TikTok, Facebook, LinkedIn, Pinterest, etc -- has begun to change the way companies and marketing agencies alike think about the marketing mix.
 Influencer marketing is a strategy and a tactic, not unlike other marketing communications tactics.
 You still have to have a good story to tell, good content to share, and a good understanding of your target audience.

 If you enjoyed this episode, please follow the Copper State of Mind podcast in your favorite app.
 We publish a new episode every other Tuesday.
 Just pick your preferred podcast player from this link and follow the show: https://www.copperstateofmind.show/listen